 Be sure not to make any of the following toilet training mistakes.
 A consistent training routine is an effective one.

-- Punishing your puppy.
-Do not hit your puppy for a toilet accident, this will cause anixety and depression for the dog.
-Not only this, your previous training will all go to waste.
+Do not hit your puppy for a toilet accident, this will cause anxiety and depression for the dog.
+Not only this, but your previous training will also all go to waste.